The Thorough Guide to Pembrokeshire

 1) Tenby

 One of the best things to do in Pembrokeshire is to explore the little Welsh coastal towns.
-Tenby is an iconic Victorian seaside town on the Southern coast, known for it’s seafront row of multi-coloured houses that rival Scotland’s Tobermory.
+Tenby is an iconic Victorian seaside town on the Southern coast, known for its seafront row of multi-coloured houses that rival Scotland’s Tobermory.
 Explore cute little gift shops and try Cadwaladers ice cream on your walk down the hill, where you’ll find fishing boats in the harbour and postcard-picture views.
 There are 4 beaches to enjoy – the Harbour beach, North Beach, South Beach and award-winning Castle Beach.
 As the name suggests, Castle Beach sits under the ruins of Tenby Castle and looks out towards St Catherine’s Island, which is only accessible at low tide.
 Here you’ll also find a beautiful garden as well as the Tenby Museum and Art Gallery.

 Tenby was most recently known for Wally the Walrus, who spent over a month resting on the RNLI Lifeboat Station ramp in 2021.
 While you won’t find him there today, you can take a Seal Safari boat tour, or hop over to Caldey Island and learn about the Cistercian monks who have been living on the island since Celtic times.